Answer a few questions about your ESA needs

 Receive it within 24-48 hours of getting approved*

 We'll help with any extra forms you need signed and our therapists are available to talk to your landlord anytime, for an additional fee.
+At Pettable we can accommodate up to two pets per letter for no additional charge.

-*For California residents, effective January 1, 2022, new law AB 468 requires those seeking an ESA letter for dogs to establish a client-provider relationship with the individual for at least 30 days prior to providing documentation, which will result in having two consultations before qualifying.
+* For Arkansas, California, Iowa, Louisiana and Montana residents, new laws requires those seeking an ESA letter to establish a client-provider relationship with the individual for at least 30 days prior to providing documentation, which will result in having two consultations before qualifying.

-An ESA letter is a document provided by a licensed mental health practitioner (LMHP) that asserts one’s need for an emotional support animal as a form of treatment for a qualifying mental health condition.
-ESA letters are written and assigned on an individual basis and serve as proof of one’s right to keep an emotional support animal in their home under the Fair Housing Act (FHA) – regardless of landlord rules/housing policies.
+An ESA letter is a document that serves as proof of one’s need for an emotional support animal as a form of treatment for a qualifying mental health condition.
+ESA letters are written and assigned on an individual basis and allow the right to keep an emotional support animal in a residence under the Fair Housing Act (FHA) – regardless of landlord rules/housing policies.

 Anyone with a mental or emotional disability may qualify for an emotional support animal.
 Disability, in this instance, refers to anything that makes your life harder on average.
 This could include: